aj470/Interactive_Instagram/README.md

 <br>
 To-DOs:

+- Add computational heuristics and algorithms for more varied graph visualizations.
 - Add link click to navigate.
 - Implement inbuilt photo feed for each node.
-- Add computational heuristics for more varied graph visualizations.
 - Polishes.

 <br>